Herman Teirlinck

-Herman Louis Cesar Teirlinck (Molenbeek-Saint-Jean, 24 February 1879 – Beersel-Lot, 4 February 1967) was a Belgian writer.
+Herman Louis Cesar Teirlinck (24 February 1879 – 4 February 1967) was a Belgian writer.
 He was the fifth child and only son of Isidoor Teirlinck and Oda van Nieuwenhove, who were both teachers in Brussels.
 As a child, he had frail health and spent much of his time at the countryside in Zegelsem (East Flanders), with his paternal grandparents.
 He was nominated for the Nobel Prize in Literature six times.

 Education

 From 1886 until 1890 he went to the primary school Karel Buls in Brussels.
 He went to high school at the Koninklijk Athenaeum (E: royal athenaeum) in Brussels, where he studied Greek and Latin.
 One of his teachers was Hyppoliet Meert, a Flamingant and language purist.
 In 1879, at the request of his father, he started as a student at the Faculty of Science at the Université libre de Bruxelles (ULB), but he himself wanted to become a writer, not a scientist.
 He succeeded in his first year of medicine, but he then left the ULB and went to the University of Ghent (RUG) to study Germanic philology; he didn't do well here either and left RUG also without graduating.
 He wrote his first poems, Metter Sonnewende (1899) and Verzen (1900).
 In Ghent, he met Karel van de Woestijne, and they would become lifelong friends until the death of Karel van de Woestijne in 1929.